test-kitchen/kitchen-vagrant/README.md

 location of the main Vagrantfile.
 If this value is nil, then the default insecure private key that ships with Vagrant will be used.

+You can also specify multiple private keys by setting this to be an array.

+For more details please read the [config.ssh](http://docs.vagrantup.com/v2/vagrantfile/ssh_settings.html) section of the Vagrant documentation.

 The default value is unset, or `nil`.

+### <a name="config-ssh-forward-agent"></a> ssh\_forward\_agent

+When set to true agent forwarding over SSH connection is enabled.

 ## <a name="development"></a> Development